K. P. Vivekanand Goud: Political Journey

 Vivekananda contested the 2018 Assembly elections as TRS candidate and won by a margin of 41,500 votes and in 2023 Elections contested as BRS candidate and won by a huge margin of 85,576 votes.
 He currently represents the Quthbullapur Constituency of Telangana.

-Rules Committee member

-More important is that the way he presented himself in a well mannered and disciplined way in the Assembly, which got him good name and he was appointed Rules Committee member in the Telangana State Assembly.

 US Young Leaders Political Program

 Shri K. P. Vivekanand Goud was one among the five and only from the Telangana State to represent India in the U.S. Young Leaders Political Program which was held in US.
-He is growing as a good leader day-by-day and the manner in which he is dealing with public issues is very commendable.
-He has a great vision to strive for political, social, cultural and economic development of common people which attracts people towards him.

 Adarsh Yuva Vidhayak Puraskar

 His well mannered educated behavior was recognized by the Bharathiya Chatra Sansad, Pune and he was awarded the Adarsh Yuva Vidhayak Puraskar for the year 2014 which is a matter of pride for Telangana State.
 This award was presented by the Hon’ble Speaker of Uttharakand State Legislative Assembly.